Tom271/Tom271.github.io/_posts/2020-03-01-storing-parameters.md

 comments: false
 ---

 UPDATE (25/07/20): It seems my initial search for packages that do this was not hitting the right keywords.
 I've since found there are [quite a few out there!](https://gist.github.com/mnarayan/d33ea8a13c9d5da7c4d0) For now, I'm still using a version based on what's below.
+The next step is to look into the existing packages and see what fits my need best.
+I think it is still an interesting task to develop an experiment manager out of the work below---watch this space.

 During my work on particle systems, I have spent a lot of time simulating trajectories of particles using different parameters and initial conditions.
 Until now, I'd been either running a new simulation every time, or saving individual datasets with filenames like `GammaFullScaling04`,  or other incomprehensible strings made by concatenating parameter values.
 As the amount of data has increased, this has become untenable, so I've been spending some time recently coming up with a better way.
 This problem is not unique to my situation, I imagine many scientists are in a similar position!
 After some googling, I couldn't find any clear method.
 After a chat with [a data engineering friend of mine](https://sebstrug.com/) he suggested looking into `.yaml` files as a way to store parameters.